ArandomPerson1211/MC-server-status/README.md

-I'm working on a simple Minecraft Server Status (MCSS) Python project that supports both Java and Bedrock servers.
+First of all Thanks to https://github.com/Kai-Denzel-Jane For helping me to cleanup and add some code.

-Please note I am not that good a python yet but hoping to learn it
+This python script is a simple Minecraft Server Status (MCSS) that supports both Java and Bedrock servers.

-Anyway to get started, you will need to install the necessary dependencies.
+To get started, you will need to install the necessary dependencies.
 This can be easily done using pip.

 For example:
 ```zsh